BioMedIA/dHCP-release-notes/acquire.md

 and diffusion images supplied as original image data and after preprocessing pipelines as described below have been applied.
 The neonatal brain has different tissue properties to adult brain, most strikingly it has a higher water content and myelination of white matter is incomplete.
-In consequences the relaxation times T1 and T2 are longer than in adult brain and white matter has longer T1 and T2 than grey matter.
+Consequently, the relaxation times T1 and T2 are longer than in adult brain and white matter has longer T1 and T2 than grey matter.
 In neonates, brain anatomy is revealed more clearly in T2w than T1w images and thus the former are treated as the primary data for anatomical segmentation and to provide